How Page Segmentation May Be Understood by Google

 Alternatively, the segmentation process described with reference to acts 403 and 404 may be performed on a document without partitioning the document based on a signal.
 The identified hierarchical segments may then be used to guide classifiers that identify portions of documents which are more or less relevant to the document (e.g., navigational boilerplate is usually less relevant than the central content of a page).

-Google’s Reasonable Surfer patent described how Google might pass along different amounts of PageRank to different links based on a number of features associated with those links.
+Google’s Reasonable Surfer patent described how Google might pass along different amounts of PageRank to different links based on several features associated with those links.
 Some of those features involved the location of those links on the pages where they were found.
 But that patent, like the review segmentation patent, really didn’t go into much detail on how Google might break a page into different parts.

 This new patent does.

 It looks at the HTML of a page and also looks at how the page might be displayed in a simulated browser to understand the different parts of a page, what their purpose might be, and where they are located on a page.

 Examples of some of the page segmentation processes driven by understanding these different parts of a page might include:

 Link analysis – links found in “different semantically distinct regions may be assigned different weights.”
 So, a link to another page that’s found in the footer of a page might be given less weight (or PageRank) than a link found in a more important section of the page.